Challenge/Response Settings

 Whenever an authentication procedure must be enhanced with a 2nd factor, some kind of challenge-/response step needs to be used.
 The following options are supported in the SLS:

-• webauthn - The user is identified through their client, possibly with biometric mechanisms (e.g. fingerprint scanner on a smartphone), either as a 2nd factor or in a password-less flow.
+simple- The SLS generates a secure random code that can be sent to the user by SMS and has to be entered manually.googleauth- The user has to provide a time-based response code from an authenticator app that was registered previously.webauthn- The user is identified through their client, possibly with biometric mechanisms (e.g. fingerprint scanner on a smartphone), either as a 2nd factor or in a password-less flow.

 A few hints about each one:

-• With webauthn things get a bit more complicated as the configuration details depend heavily on how WebAuthn should be used (2FA vs password-less).
+webauthnthings get a bit more complicated as the configuration details depend heavily on how WebAuthn should be used (2FA vs password-less).

 For details on how to configure each challenge/response adapter please consult the SLS Administration Guide